Ackjosh/Ackjosh/README.md

 ### Hey, I'm Akshat 👋🏻

-I'm a Computer Engineering undergrad at Pune Institute of Computer Technology
+Computer Engineering undergrad at Pune Institute of Computer Technology
-I like building **systems that actually work at scale** — from DSA to LLM pipelines
+I like building things — from **DSA problems** to **LLM-powered systems**

 <br>